nolazybits/angular-i18n/README.md

 * a service (localize)
 * a filter (i18n)
 * a directive (i18n).
-So you can use localization in your controllers, models, template, ...

 Use it like this in your template (i18n is the filter)
 ```